MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/ssm.md

 ### SSM Parameters Policies for Advanced Parameters

-- Allow assigning a TTL for a parameter to force updating or deleting sensitive data
+- Allow the assigning of a TTL for a parameter to force updating or deleting sensitive data
 - We can assign multiple policies at a time

 ### SSM Parameter Store CLI